eminencegrs/pjait-pad-project/README.md

 To successfully complete this project, we will leverage Python and relevant libraries for data processing, analysis, and visualization.
 We will also explore machine learning libraries for classification and regression tasks.

-The final deliverables will include a comprehensive Collab notebook containing dashboards, charts nad tables.
+The final deliverables will include a comprehensive Collab notebook containing dashboards, charts and tables.